$0 Home Study Preparation Toolkit — Quick-Start Checklist

 Life safety requirements apply throughout the home, but bedroom placement matters specifically.

-Smoke detectors must be located in or immediately outside every sleeping area, on every floor, and in or near the kitchen.
+Smoke detectors should be located in or immediately outside every sleeping area, on every floor, and in or near the kitchen.
 Louisiana requires placement within 10 feet of every bedroom door.
-Most states mandate that detectors be interconnected so that when one sounds, all sound.
+Check your state's exact placement and interconnection rules.

 Test both types of detector before your home inspection.
 Inspectors will sometimes test them on-site.